devfestindia/DF21-Web-Track/README.md

 ## Targeted audience  :family:

 This repo is for those who want to kickstart their web development journey.
+Also this repo is for those who have experience of web develolpment but want to go to next level with the skills like Payment integration, ML , AR & VR.

 ## How to use this repo? :technologist:

-First of all checkout DF21-Web-Track-Day3 branch in your system.
+First of all checkout main in your system.
 Once brnach is checked out, first need to create Firebase project.

 - [Go To Firebase Console](https://console.firebase.google.com/u/0/?pli=1) & click Add project.
  > - To add Firebase resources to an existing Google Cloud project, enter its project name or select it from the dropdown menu.